drsahin/CI-CD_Project_with_Jenkins-Docker-Ansible-Kubernetes/README.md

 ssh-copy-id <private-ip-of-docker-host>
 ```

-- We can check connection by running below command in ansible server.
+- We can check connection by running below command in ansible server....
 ```sh
 ansible all -m ping
 ```